-Click on intensive title for full description and presenter name for bio.
+Click on seminar title for full description and presenter name for bio.

 10:15 am - 12:15 pm

 A8.
-The Embodied Protégé, Fifty Years of a Moving Legacy with Marcia Leventhal, Iris Rifkin-Gainer, Sharon Chaiklin, Joan Chodorow, Nana Koch, Claire Schmais, Elissa Queyquep White, Jane Wilson Cathcart & Eleanor DiPalma
+The Embodied Protégé, Fifty Years of a Moving Legacy with Marcia Leventhal, Iris Rifkin-Gainer, Sharon Chaiklin, Joan Chodorow, Nana Koch, Elissa Queyquep White, Jane Wilson Cathcart, & Eleanor DiPalma

 2:15 pm - 4:15 pm

 B2.
 Getting to Know the Proposed Dance/Movement Therapy Code of Ethics: Anchoring our Professional Integrity with Ellen Schelly Hill, Annabelle Coote, Aisha Bell, Paul Sevett, Angela Tatum Fairfax, Ellen Searle LeBel, & Akiko Nishida

 10:30 am - 12:30 pm

 D5.
 Deepening Our Understanding of Diversity/I Am Not Your Normal – Implications for 21st Century Education and Practice with Susie Imus, Monimia MacBeth, Rosey Puloka, Jessica Diaz, Kimberly Rothwell ,& Aisha Bell